Anglo-Saxon Chronicle: Early history

 One early edition of the Chronicle was Abraham Wheelocke's 1644 Venerabilis Bedae Historia Ecclesiastica, printed in Cambridge and based on manuscript G. An important edition appeared in 1692, by Edmund Gibson, an English jurist and divine who later (1716) became Bishop of Lincoln.
 Titled Chronicon Saxonicum, it printed the Old English text in parallel columns with Gibson's own Latin version and became the standard edition until the 19th century.
 Gibson used three manuscripts of which the chief was the Peterborough Chronicle.
 It was superseded in 1861 by Benjamin Thorpe's Rolls Series edition, which printed six versions in columns, labelled A to F, thus giving the manuscripts the letters which are now used to refer to them.

-John Earle edited Two of the Saxon Chronicles Parallel (1865).
+John Earle edited Two of the Saxon Chronicles Parallel in 1865.
 Charles Plummer revised this edition, providing notes, appendices, and glossary in two volumes in 1892 and 1899.
 This edition of the A and E texts, with material from other versions, was widely used; it was reprinted in 1952.

 Modern translations

-The standard modern English translations are by Dorothy Whitelock, who produced a translation showing all the main manuscript variants, and Michael Swanton.
+The standard modern English translations are by Dorothy Whitelock, David Douglas and Susie Tucker, and by Michael Swanton.

 H. A. Rositzke published a translation of the [E] text in The Peterborough Chronicle (New York, 1951).

 An edition and facing-page modern English translation of the [A] text appears in Janet Bately, Joseph C. Harris, and Katherine O'Brien O'Keeffe, with Susan Irvine, The Old English Chronicle, Volume I: The A-Text to 1001 and Related Poems, Dumbarton Oaks Medieval Library 91 (Cambridge, MA, 2025).

 Modern editions

-Beginning in the 1980s, a set of scholarly editions of the text in Old English have been printed under the series title "The Anglo-Saxon Chronicle: A Collaborative Edition".
+Beginning in the 1980s, a set of scholarly editions of the text in Old English has been printed under the series title "The Anglo-Saxon Chronicle: A Collaborative Edition".
 They are published by D. S. Brewer under the general editorship of David Dumville and Simon Keynes.
-(Note: WorldCat lists an additional volume, number 11, The Northern Chronicle, but this does not appear to exist and is never cited by historians.)
+(Note: WorldCat lists an additional volume, number 11, The Northern Recension ISBN 9781843841326, but this does not appear to exist and is never cited by historians.)
 As of 2021, the volumes published are: